chil360/lineage_osprey/README.md

 Notes:
  - Need to manually run the extract_firmware.sh script after install and before reboot.
 Commits to do this in releasetools/updater not added and not working yet.
- - ADB is not working - constantly 'offline'
  - Currently it's extremely laggy!

 Download